A space-time adaptive low-rank method for high-dimensional parabolic partial differential equations: Introduction

 Dynamical low-rank approximation \cite{KochLubich2007,LubichRohwedderSchneiderVandereycken:13} offers a different strategy for obtaining approximate evolutions on manifolds of fixed-rank tensors.
 Its application to parabolic equations has been considered in the case $d=2$ in \cite{Conte:20,BEKU:21} and for parametric problems in \cite{Kazashietal:21}.
 No methods of this type are known, however, that would allow us to ensure a given solution error tolerance for problems such as \eqref{eq:modeldiffusion}.

+Another alternative approach are methods based on space-time variational formulations.
+Solvers using sparse expansions in terms of Riesz bases in space and time were obtained, for example, based on adaptive wavelet methods in \cite{SpaceTimeAdaptive,CheginiStevenson:11,KSU:16,RS:19} and with sparse polynomial approximation in \cite{SS:13}.
+There is a vast literature on finite element-based methods using various different variational formulations, see, for example, \cite{GO:07,Andreev:13,LM:17,MR4320081,SW:21,FK:21,GS:21}.
+An approach combining wavelets in time and finite elements in space was considered in \cite{Andreev:16} for preconditioning and in \cite{SvVW:22} in an adaptive solver.

-Another basic approach is to treat time as an additional dimension in the tensor approximation of the solution of a space-time formulation, as done in \cite{Andreev:15,Boiveau:19}, also with fixed discretizations.
+A first natural way of using space-time formulations to obtain low-rank approximations is to treat time as an additional mode in the tensor approximation, which amounts to a low-rank separation between temporal and spatial degrees of freedom.
+This approach is followed in \cite{Andreev:15,Boiveau:19} with fixed discretizations.
 A disadvantage is that in general it is not clear whether the sought solutions actually have efficient low-rank approximations in such a format with separated temporal and spatial variables.
 This can be an issue, for instance, in problems dominated by convection or with time-dependent sources that move inside the spatial domain.
 Such features of the problem may lead to structures in the solution that can be resolved only with large ranks in the separation between spatial and temporal variables.
 In addition, this separation also leads to subtle issues in the interaction of tensor structures with the relevant function spaces, which in \cite{Andreev:15} prevent a fully rigorous treatment of preconditioning in low-rank format.
-We comment on these difficulties and on how we avoid them in our setting in further detail below.
+We comment on these difficulties and on how we avoid them in our setting in the following section and in Remark \ref{rem:fullsep}.